Any relationship, personal or professional, can be dictated by first impressions.

 The welcome email is the proven best time to reach out to your subscribers.
 Your brand is fresh in their heads after they have just signed up to join your email list or engaged with your brand via a purchase, and reaching out with a welcome email is a perfect time to extend your stay in the minds of your subscribers.

-The quick timing of a welcome email also allows the sender to enable a few different attention-grabbing techniques that can actually warrant a click from your reader with your brand fresh in their mind.
+The quick timing of a welcome email also allows the sender to enable a few different attention-grabbing techniques (potentially enlisting the help of email marketing software) that can actually warrant a click from your reader with your brand fresh in their mind.
 An eye-catching subject line can differentiate your email from others in the subscriber’s inbox, and the timeliness of your email right after an engagement can trigger further engagement right away.
 A strong call to action for a special deal can also be employed here to capitalize on your recipient’s current interest in your brand.

 To make subscribers feel that your brand does care about them, feel free to add personal touches to your welcome emails such as personalized names, locations, or deals for your subscribers based on any history they have with previous engagements in your company.
 Personalization is a key component of any email marketing campaign.
 Including a personal appeal to subscribers right off the bat in your welcome email enables your brand to appear that it does appeal directly to the personal interests of your customers and unique reasons why your subscribers engage with your brand.